jfx2006/thunderbird-ci-docs/README.md

 release-docs/themes/tbrelease has the Jinja2 template and corresponding Javascript that builds the bug query tables.
 There is a package.json file, but it's only needed for ESLint/Prettier.

+# Dashboard

+This is a fork of Mozilla's delivery dashboard.
+The source is in "release-dashboard"